Sytronik/sytronik.github.io/index.md

 ## Education

-- ME (Candidate) in Electrical Engineering, Korea Advanced institude of Science and Technology (KAIST).
+- ME (Candidate) in Electrical Engineering,
+  Korea Advanced institude of Science and Technology (KAIST)

-- BE in Electrical Engineering, Pohang University of Science and Technology (POSTECH), 2018.
+- BE in Electrical Engineering, 2018
+  Pohang University of Science and Technology (POSTECH)

 ## Papers